ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 ## Setup

-The recommended environment for executing this benchmark is as follows: the benchmark scripts (Bash) and the LDBC driver (Java 8) run on the host machine, while the PostgreSQL database runs in a Docker container.
+The recommended environment is that the benchmark scripts (Bash) and the LDBC driver (Java 8) run on the host machine, while the PostgreSQL database runs in a Docker container.
 Therefore, the requirements are as follows:

 * Bash
 * Java 8
 * Docker 19+
 * the `psycopg2` Python library: `scripts/install-dependencies.sh`
-* enough free space in the directory `$POSTGRES_DATABASE_DIR` (its default value is specified in `scripts/vars.sh`)
+* enough free space in the directory `${POSTGRES_DATABASE_DIR}` (its default value is specified in `scripts/vars.sh`)

-The default configuration of the database (e.g. database name, user, password) is set in the `scripts/vars.sh` file.

 ## Generating and loading the data set